Shipyard Objectives and Exact Build Solutions

 Read the Objective Correctly First

-Before rebuilding anything, click the objective and read the required item name exactly.
-A ship objective may ask for a plain ship, a fuelled ship, a fuelled and armed ship, or a science ship carrying extra parts such as probes.
-Those are different final products.
-A ship sitting in space is not always the item the counter wants.
+Before rebuilding anything, click the objective and read the required ship name exactly.
+A ship objective may want a plain hull, a fuelled ship, an armed ship, an explorer or science ship, or a large ship or Arkship step.
+Those are different final states.
+A ship sitting outside the shipyard is not always the completed item the counter wants.

 | Objective wording | What to build | Final place to check |